 Salad Ingredient List

-To make this delicious salad, you’ll want to start by making the broccoli salad dressing.
-Mix the mayonnaise, apple cider vinegar and erythritrol in a small bowl and set aside.
+To make this delicious keto-friendly broccoli salad, you’ll want to start by making the keto broccoli salad dressing.
+Mix the mayonnaise, apple cider vinegar and erythritol in a small bowl and set aside.

 The recipe calls for 2 broccoli heads and you’ll want to cut off just the top.
-I don’t worry if I get little bits of stem pieces in the salad, but most of the broccoli should just be the head pieces.
+I don’t worry if I get little bits of stem pieces in the salad, but most of the broccoli should just be the heads.

 Using the remaining unused broccoli for broccoli rice is a perfect way to use up the rest of the broccoli.